ItsMotive/ISTQB-Foundation-Syllabus-Notes/Practice Exams/ISTQB/Note_Cards.md

   - Can detect defects in the earliest phases of SDLC
   - Identify defects not found in Dynamic Testing
-    - Unreachable Code
-    - Design Patterns not implemented as desired
-    - Defects in non-executable work products
   - Provides ability to evaluate the quality of Work Products
   - Provides build confidence in Work Products
   - Verifies documented requirements, so stakeholders can make sure requirements meet actual needs